 In accordance with EU guidelines the Bundesministerium für Ernährung und Landwirtschaft produces annual statistics showing the number of procedures on animals in German research.
 This includes many types of research including basic and translations studies, animal testing for safety, and the breeding of GM mouse lines.
 EU guidelines demand that all vertebrates and Cephalopoda be counted, however other invertebrates, such as fruit flies or nematode worms, are not.

-In 2015, there was just under 2.8 million procedures on animals (2.75 million animals).
+In 2016, there was approximately 2.19 million procedures on animals (2.13 million animals).
 Since 2014, the figures count the number of animal procedures completed in the current year (previously it was the number started).
 Since some animals may be used more than once (usually larger species), there is a difference of 1-2% between the number of procedures and number of animals.

-Rodents (mainly mice and rats), fish, birds and rabbits account for 97% of the animals used in research, with mice being by far the most common species (72.5% of total).
+Rodents (mainly mice and rats), fish, birds and rabbits account for 98% of the animals used in research, with mice being by far the most common species (66.5% of total procedures).
 Dogs, cats and primates together accounted for less than 0.4% of all animals used.

 EU guidelines also demand that countries retrospectively report the suffering of animals after the procedures.
 The latest report (Table 5) showed that 61% of procedures were classed as mild, 23% as moderate, 5% as severe, and 11% as non-recovery, where an animal is anaesthetised for surgery, and then not woken up afterward.